The Problem - How can you measure range using low cost transponders

 The axes are in meters.

-The system comprises tags and readers.
+The system comprises tags, readers and evaluation software.

 The reader provides an energy field to power up the

 transponders, and measures the distance the signal travels from the transponder back to the reader.

 For 2D and 3D applications, two or three receiver channels

 are included in the reader to allow angle of arrival to be

 determined at the reader site by comparing the range from